-CCR Office of Training & Education Jonathan S. Wiest, PhD
+CCR Office of Training & Education

+Jonathan S. Wiest, PhD

+Director for Training and Education

+Tel: 301.451.9638 wiestj@mail.nih.gov

 Spotlight on Mentoring at the CCR: an interview with Dr. Glen Merlino

 As mentioned in our previous article "Spotlight on Mentoring at the CCR: an interview with Dr. Figg", two mentors from the CCR, Dr. William Douglas Figg, PharmD and Dr. Glenn Merlino, PhD were named NCI Outstanding Mentors in November 2008.
 In this article, we will focus on the achievements of Dr. Glenn Merlino.